sergivalverde/nicMSlesions/README.md

     	* **Mode**: select GPU or CPU processing.
 Set this options to `cudaX` where `X` is the cuda device to use (`cuda0` in most of the cases).
 Set the parameter to `cpu` otherwise.

     	* **Verbosity**: set the output verbosity of the network model.
 Setting this parameter to 1 prints the training procedure for each of the epochs.
 This can be interesting when training a new method.
 If not necessary keep it to `0` to reduce messages.

+    * Training:

+        * **Balanced dataset**: Perform balanced training or not.
+If set to `True`, the same number of positive (lesion) and negative (healthy) samples are used.

+        * **Fraction negative / positive samples**: Values higher than 1 sets the fraction of sampled negative samples with respect to lesion samples.
+This parameter is no applied if the `balanced dataset` parameter is also set.

     * Post-processing: